Advertiser Disclosure

 Hotels in Las Vegas notoriously charge high resort fees.
 Image Credit: Ryan Smith

 Specifically, the FTC’s new rules state that businesses must include all mandatory fees whenever they offer rooms for rent or tickets for sale.
-In theory, this should mean that ads and online travel agencies will show an all-in price instead of just a room rate that doesn’t include extra fees charged by the hotel, like resort fees.
+This means that ads and online travel agencies must now show an all-in price instead of just a room rate that doesn’t include extra fees charged by the hotel, like resort fees.
+This was a common practice until the change was announced.

-Businesses will also be required to display the all-in price more prominently than other pricing information.
-Further, businesses excluding allowable fees upfront will be required to clearly show the purpose and amount of each fee before consumers pay.
+Further, businesses must display the all-in price more prominently than other pricing information.
+Businesses excluding allowable fees upfront will be required to clearly show the purpose and amount of each fee before consumers pay.

 Hot Tip: